Ford jests CEO Mulally will stay until he's 80

-WILMINGTON, Delaware (Reuters) - If Warren Buffett can run a company in his 80s, why can’t Ford’s Alan Mulally?
+WILMINGTON, Del., May 10 (Reuters) - If Warren Buffett can run a company in his 80s, why can’t Ford’s Alan Mulally?

 “Well, we said 2025,” Chairman Bill Ford Jr joked to reporters after the company’s annual shareholder meeting in Wilmington, Delaware, on Thursday.
 “Maybe 2030.”

 Mulally turns 85 in 2030.
-If he stays, he would be among a handful of corporate octogenarians like Buffett, the CEO of Berkshire Hathaway Inc (BRKa.N).
-Buffett will turn 82 this year and said two years ago that he would like to work past 100.
+If he stays, he would be among a handful of corporate octogenarians like Buffett, the CEO of Berkshire Hathaway Inc. Buffett will turn 82 this year and said two years ago that he would like to work past 100.

 Analysts, however, expect Mulally to leave within about two years.
 At the meeting Thursday, Mulally simply said, “We have a robust succession plan for every member of the team.”